 Head of Security and Law Programme

-Tobias Vestner is the Cluster Leader within the Security and Law Programme.
+Tobias Vestner leads the Security and Law Programme.
 He teaches, researches, and organizes dialogue on the intersection between security policy and international law.

 Tobias Vestner has many years of experience in international law, international relations, and policymaking.
 Before joining the GCSP, Tobias Vestner was Research Affiliate and Global Futures Fellow at Georgetown University.
 Prior to that, he was Policy Advisor at the Swiss State Secretariat for Economic Affairs, where he managed political processes with regard to the export of conventional weapons, and participated in the UN negotiations of the Arms Trade Treaty.
 Previously, while at the Law of Armed Conflict Section at the Swiss Federal Department of Defense, Sports and Civil Protection, he contributed to bilateral negotiations on military cooperation, and trained military officers in international humanitarian law.

 Tobias Vestner holds a Master of Science in Foreign Service from Georgetown University, a Master of Laws in International and European Law from the University of Geneva, and a Bachelor degree in Swiss law from the University of Lausanne.
 Tobias Vestner has Swiss and German nationality, and is fluent in English, French, and German.
 A former member of the Swiss Special Forces Command, he serves as Legal Advisor at the Swiss Armed Forces Staff.
 He is member of the Board of Directors of the International Society for Military Law and the Law of War and the International Institute of Humanitarian Law.